TheSilvered/nest/docs/c_api/c_api-llist.md

 **Description:**

-Adds a value after a given node.
+Add a value after a given node.

 node can be `NULL`, in which case the function behaves like [`Nst_llist_push`](c_api-llist.md#nst_llist_push).